After more than a year, COVID-19 infections rates are down and the number of those vaccinated continues to rise. Things are starting to open up.

 Be kind to yourself.

+Your feelings are valid.
 Talk to yourself and treat yourself as you would a friend.
-And remembering that this is a global pandemic that has impacted all of us might make you feel less critical about how you feel.
+Also, remembering that this is a global pandemic that has impacted all of us might make you feel less critical about how you feel.

 Keep up or seek therapy.
 If the steps you’ve taken aren’t working, it may be time to share with your mental health professional.
 They can help you pinpoint specific events that trigger you and help you create an action plan to change them.